darrencodes0/MyBank-App/README.md

 # Bank-Application
 Program's files are within the master branch
-### RECENT UPDATE: added two separate accounts (savings and checkings) with additional UI webpage changes
+### RECENT UPDATE: reduced code repetition and fixed MongoDB database

 ## Setup
 Install all the dependencies: